xyanz/react-intro/07-props-challenge.md

   <blockquote>Note: Because `create-react-app` runs on port 3000, you'll have to stop the current `hello_world` app in order to view this new app (generally, hit ctrl + c in the Terminal window in which it's running).</blockquote>

-3. In `src/App.js`, change the `App` component to be a `Post` component.
+3. In `src/App.jsx`, change the `App` component to be a `Post` component.

-> Note: Normally, it would be good practice to rename the `App.js` file `Post.js` or to create a new component file for the `Post` component entirely.
+> Note: Normally, it would be good practice to rename the `App.jsx` file `Post.jsx` or to create a new component file for the `Post` component entirely.
 Then it would be obvious which component each file contains.
 However, don't do this!
-This is a comment for you to know best practices for the future - in this tutorial, leave the file named `App.js`.
+This is a comment for you to know best practices for the future - in this tutorial, leave the file named `App.jsx`.
 We're just concentrating on making it work for now!

-4. Create a `post` object in `src/index.js` that has the following properties:
+4. Create a `post` object in `src/index.jsx` that has the following properties:
     - `title`  (example value: `"Dinosaurs are awesome"`)
     - `author` (example value: `"Stealthy Stegosaurus"`)
     - `body` (example value: `"Check out this body property!"`)